 • Quick Service Restaurants (QSR) = 37% share

 • Full Service Restaurants = 11%

 • Other Commercial

 Combined the Quick Service Restaurant (QSR seems to be the new name for Fast Food) channel and Pubs, Cafes and Coffee Shops account for 69% of a market valued at €1.85 billion.

 The part of the Bord Bia report (pages 126 to 133) that caught my eye was the Customer Typologies.
 The typologies identify choice of foodservice venues, frequency, and spend and aim to gain insights into the demographic characteristics, and attitudes/ motivations of each of the consumer groups.

 1. Who are Service Oriented?

-The service level in a food establishment is the primary motivating factor for choice of venue.
+The service level in a food establishment is the primary motivating factor for the choice of venue.
 These consumers expect a high service level as evident by food establishments with table service being their venue of choice.

 • Men or women